amartani/landrun/README.md

 ## Features

-- 🔒 Kernel-level security using Landlock LSM
+- 🔒 Kernel-level security using Landlock
 - 🚀 Lightweight and fast execution
 - 🛡️ Fine-grained access control for directories
 - 🔄 Support for read and write paths